wein.plus

 Log in Become a Member

 French apple brandy from the department of the same name in western Normandy in the north-west of the country.
 The area was named after a ship of the Spanish Armada called "El Calvador" that ran aground on the coast.
-The apple and the cider made from it are also very important here.
+Apples and the cider made from them are also very important here.
 Alongside Armagnac and Cognac, Calvados is the third famous brandy from France.
-The first evidence of the production of an apple brandy in Normandy is a royal concession for Sire Gilles de Gouberville from Le Mesnil-au-Val in 1553 to distil an "Eau de Vie de Sydre".
-However, the first mention of the term Calvados dates back to 1884, when the drink was becoming increasingly popular in Paris.
-A limited area with 11 sections and a specific cider distillation process was granted an appellation in 1946.
-There are three appellations according to the narrow origin with specific production rules.
-These are "Calvados", "Calvados Pays d'Auge" (Auge region) and "Calvados Domfrontais" (to.
-30% pears).
-About 30% of the Normandy apple harvest is made into calvados, 50% into cider and 20% into apple juice.
+The first evidence of the production of an apple brandy in Normandy is a royal licence granted to Sire Gilles de Gouberville from Le Mesnil-au-Val in 1553 to distil an "Eau de Vie de Sydre".
+However, the first mention of the term Calvados dates back to 1884, when the drink became increasingly popular in Paris.
+A limited area with 11 sections and a specific cider distillation process was recognised as an appellation in 1946.
+There are three appellations according to the narrower origin with special production rules.
+These are "Calvados", "Calvados Pays d'Auge" (Eye region) and "Calvados Domfrontais" (30% pears).
+Around 30% of the Normandy apple harvest is processed into Calvados, 50% into cider and 20% into apple juice.

 Voices of our members